karmaniverous/blog/_pages/toolkits.md

 Running a software development project is hard, but it's way easier if you have a plan.

-This toolkit is a collection of documents, templates, and guides that will help you get an Agile off the ground and keep it on track.
+This toolkit is a collection of documents, templates, and guides that will help you get an Agile project off the ground and keep it on track.

 <div class="button-row--left">
     <a href="/toolkits/project-governance/" class="btn btn--info btn--large">Get the Toolkit!</a>